 - If Applicable, a Do Not Resuscitate (“DNR”) form

-In addition to the CIV, we recommend that each person have a File of Life magnet stuck on their refrigerator door or other obvious location.
+In addition to the Vital Information Kit, we recommend that each person have a File of Life magnet stuck on their refrigerator door or other obvious location.
 This is small red magnetic holder that contains medical information about you.
 EMTs and other emergency personnel in Ventura County are trained to look for these on people’s refrigerators.
 It could make a big difference for the first responders to have this information from the beginning.

 Since you are storing important information in this file box, it can also hold a “thumb drive” with a digital copy of your current estate planning documents such as your living trust, wills, and powers of attorney.

 In addition to the estate plan, the Vital Information Kit documents can detail where the original estate planning documents are kept and also alert your trusted successors to what online or “E only” accounts, computer passwords, and other digital information you have and that they might need access to.